 - 20% VAT on total cost per litre.

 Percentages on fuel mean that for every price increase the companies put on the fuel, the government get 20% of it.
 In short, the more a company charges, the more money the government makes.

-If in power, I would remove VAT from fuel altogether and reduce fuel duty as well.
+In order to transform the British economy, I would remove VAT and the ‘green levy’ from fuel altogether and reduce fuel duty as well.
 This means that the price at the pump would be significantly reduced, and people would have more money in their pockets.

 Reduce VAT on Other Goods and Services